 - Make the dough

-- 1. Place the dry ingredients into the bowl of a food processor fitted with a steel blade and process with 2 or 3 short on/off bursts to blend.
+- 1. Place the dry ingredients in the bowl of a food processor fitted with a steel blade and process with 2 or 3 pulses just until blended.

-- 2. Mix the egg and vanilla in a small bowl just to combine.
+- 2. Mix the egg and vanilla in a small bowl until combined.

-- 3. Cut the chilled, firm butter into 12 to 16 pieces and scatter them over the dry ingredients.
-Process the butter and dry ingredients until the mixture resembles bread crumbs (about 15 to 20 seconds).
+- 3. Cut the chilled, firm butter into 12 to 16 pieces and scatter them over the dry ingredients in the food processor.
+Process the butter and dry ingredients until the mixture resembles bread crumbs, 15 to 20 seconds.

-- 4. Then, with processor running, pour the egg mixture down the feed tube in a steady stream and continue to process just until the ingredients come together.
+- 4. With the processor running, pour the egg mixture down the feed tube in a steady stream and continue to process just until the ingredients come together.

 - Chilling the dough

-- 6. At this point, you may divide the dough into thirds (8 ounces each, a scant 1 cup).
-Flatten each third into a round disk 4 to 5 inches each and wrap each in plastic.
+- 6. Divide the dough into thirds.
+Each portion should be 8 ounces each (or a scant 1 cup).
+Flatten each third into a round disk 4 to 5 inches across and wrap each in plastic wrap.

 - Rolling the dough

-- 10. Gently lift the dough and rotate it a one-eighth turn in one direction.
-Repeat rolling procedure, working from the center out, always rotating dough a one-eighth turn in the same direction.
+- 9. Gently lift the dough and rotate it a 1/8th turn in one direction.
+Repeat rolling, working from the center out, always rotating the dough a 1/8th turn in the same direction.
 Lightly flour the surface when necessary to prevent sticking.
-If the dough does stick, carefully slide a metal spatula under that portion, lift and dust with flour.
+If the dough does stick, carefully slide a metal spatula under that portion, lift, and dust with flour.
 Rub off any particles adhering to the rolling pin; they could puncture the dough.

-- 11. Continue rolling and rotating until the circle of dough is 1/8 inch thick and measures the diameter you need.
-The most important guideline for lining the pans is an 1/8-inch thickness; any thicker, and it will not serve as a container for the filling.
+- 10. Continue rolling and rotating until the circle of dough is 1/8 inch thick and measures the diameter you need.
+The most important guideline for lining the pans is an 1/8 inch thickness; any thicker will not work.

 - Fitting the dough in the pan

-- 12. Lay the rolling pin across the upper third of the circle of dough.
-Lift the edge of that section on and fold it toward you, draping it over the pin.
+- 11. Lay the rolling pin across the upper 1/3 of the circle of dough.
+Carefully lift the edge of that section on and fold it toward you, draping it over the pin.
 (The ends of the rolling pin will remain exposed.)
 Roll the pin toward you, wrapping the remaining dough loosely around the pin.

-- 13. Lift the rolling pin, and suspend it 1 inch above the farthest edge of the tart pan.
-Allowing for a 1-inch overhang, unroll the dough toward you, easing it into the pan’s contours as you go.
+- 12. Lift the rolling pin and suspend it 1 inch above the farthest edge of the tart pan to allow for a 1 inch overhang.
+Unroll the dough toward you, easing it into the pan’s contours as you go.
 (Unrolling the dough toward you, rather than away from you, is best since you can see the pan and guide the dough precisely.)
 When the dough is completely unrolled, mold it into the pan’s crevices, pressing down slightly with fingertips until it fits snugly against the sides and bottom.
 If it tears, patching is easy: press the two torn edges together.

 - Baking the tart shell

-- 16. Bake in preheated oven for 17 to 22 minutes, or until the shell appears golden, looks done and contracts from the side.
+- 15. Bake the tart shell for 17 to 22 minutes, or until the shell appears golden, looks done, and contracts from the side of the pan.
 After the initial 5 to 7 minutes in the oven, the shell may blister; if so, prick the bottom in 3 or 4 places with a metal skewer, allowing the steam to escape so that the dough will fit snugly in the pan again.
 It is important to prick it before it bakes too long and sets its shape.

 - Cooling the tart shell